 I'm confident that Inman's remark was greatly exaggerated and not altogether accurate, since, as any actor can tell you, someone who fails to project properly while on stage will very quickly have the failing brought to their attention by the production director during rehearsals.
 Enough said . . .

-Yet despite the implied aversion to stage work, in the May 93 Radio Times interview, when asked what she would like to do that she has not done, she responded: "If I were talented enough to sing and dance I would do Annie Oakley, and I would like to do panto again.
-I am not sure I want to be a fairy, but as a friend said, 'At least you've got the choice.' " (Wendy also discussed her panto work in her book.)
+Yet despite the implied aversion to stage work, in the May 93 Radio Times interview, when asked what she would like to do that she has not done, she responded: "If I were talented enough to sing and dance I would do Annie Oakley, and I would like to do panto again."
+(Wendy also discussed her panto work in her book.)
 In regard to the Annie Oakley reference, she said to me that it was because the production has some nice music.

 The success of the television series Are You Being Served? drove this stage version of the show.
 It actually would not have been difficult in some sense, given that the televised series was shot very much like a theater play -- that is, a small number of characters moving within a small number of fixed sets.
 Of course, Ms. Richard reprised her famous role as Miss Brahms.